WebOrigami/docs/content/language/expressions.md

 Origami does not yet support `...` spreads in function calls.

-### Trees as functions
+### Maps as functions

-Origami's [AsyncTree](/async-tree/interface.html) interface lets you treat a wide variety of [map-like](/async-tree/map-like.html) structures as hierarchical trees.
-You can use function syntax to obtain a value from the tree; this invokes the tree's `get` method.
+The [Map interface](/async-tree/interface.html) lets you treat a wide variety of [map-like](/async-tree/maplike.html) structures as maps.
+You can use function syntax to obtain a value from the map; this invokes the map's `get` method.

 This means you can use function call syntax to retrieve a value from a data structure, a folder, etc. If you have a data file: